HOPE Consortium

 - Cardiovascular disease.
 Having preeclampsia may increase the risk of future heart and blood vessel (cardiovascular) disease.
 The risk is even greater for women who have had preeclampsia more than once or have had a preterm delivery.

-* See Mayo Clinic_Preeclampsia for more information.
+* See Mayo Clinic: Preeclampsia for more information.

 The placenta is an organ that develops in the uterus during pregnancy.
 It provides oxygen and nutrients to the growing baby and removes waste products from the baby's blood.
 The placenta attaches to the wall of the uterus, and the baby's umbilical cord arises from it.